 - Earn 4x = 2.8% cash back (excellent)

 Based on using the card for over a year, here are some pros and cons:

 - No annual fee

 - No late payment fees (but you will be charged interest if your balance isn’t paid in full within 21 days of the close of each billing cycle)

-- Cool virtual card number features.
-I love the idea of auto-expiring virtual cards which let you sign up for free trials without any risk of being charged if you forget to cancel.
+- Awesome virtual card number features.
+I love using auto-expiring virtual cards to sign up for free trials without any risk of being charged when I forget to cancel.

 - Higher credit limit than most other cards

 - No longer has the wow factor of 3x everywhere.
 Boo.